Stellouche/CS50-s-Python-class/README.md

 2: Brendan Gleeson and Michael Fassbender starred in Trespass Against Us
 3: Michael Fassbender and Jennifer Lawrence starred in X-Men: First Class
 ```
+## Conclusion
+The Degrees Project provides a concrete result by identifying the shortest chain of connections between two actors through shared movies.
+This result demonstrates how interconnected the film industry is and how search algorithms efficiently uncover these paths, providing valuable insights into relationships within the dataset.